Monsters in Dungeons & Dragons: Half-fiends and fiendish creatures

 The cambions (whose name comes from a different kind of mythological, demonic creature) are simply half-fiends; hybrids of fiends and non-fiendish creatures, often humans or other humanoids.
 Cambions are typically created through fiends raping mortals or seducing them after shape-shifting, although some of the most depraved beings actually participate willingly.
 Those cambions that actually survive birth typically look like grotesque, hellish variants of their mortal progenitors, having wings, claws, fangs and often many other features that reveal their fiendish origins.
 Cambions are usually outcast, being feared and hated in mortal societies for their fiendish origins and being derided by pure-blooded fiends for their impure heritage.
-A variant of cambion called durzagon is described in Monster Manual II and is the hybrid of a devil and an unsuspecting duergar.
+A variant of cambion called durzagon is described in 3.5 edition of the Monster Manual II and is the hybrid of a devil and an unsuspecting duergar.
 The fiendish creatures are simply fiendish versions of other species in Dungeons & Dragons.
 They typically look like fearsome travesties of beings from the Material Plane.
 Most fiendish species are divided into a number of variants, usually in a hierarchy of increasing power and cunning.

-Other fiends not associated with a specific group

-Abominations – (Chichimec, phane, infernal, dream larva, phaethon, xixecal, hecatoncheires) – the unwanted offspring of deities.

-Abyssal drake – the result of an ancient breeding program that combines the nastiest elements of demons, wyverns, and red dragons.
-From the Abyss plane.

-Achaierai – Massive evil, clever, and predatory flightless birds with a distinct taste for torture.
-Of the Acheron plane.

-Avari – Man-sized, batlike fiends that are the chief rivals of yugoloths for territory.
-They are neither as powerful or as numerous as the fiends and have lost much over time.
-Long ago, avari dwelt in a large central community, but their many wars shattered their unity, forcing them to live in isolated clans in desolate areas of the planes.
-They dwell there in dank caverns filled with bats, and inhabit similar environs when found on the Material Plane.
-Of the Gehenna plane.

-Ba'atun – Vicious, white-winged primate-like creatures that find death and destruction as their constant companions.
-Their origin is surrounded in mystery – perhaps they were demons made from snow, perhaps they are exiles from a frozen realm, or perhaps they have always been here, lurking.
-Their home plane is unknown.

-Barghest – Lupine fiend that resembles a goblin-wolf hybrid with terrible jaws and sharp claws, feeds on blood and souls to grow stronger.
-Of the Gehenna plane.

-Broodfiend – Almost headless, grotesque mix of worm, lizard, bat, and ape, created by avolakias to serve Kyuss.

-Diakk (carcene and varath) – Evil flightless birds of the Carceri plane.